What Metrics Are Important to Track for Revenue and Growth Goals?

 With a goal for new opportunities, you can next back into new leads.
 Take the number of opportunities created during your time period and divide it by the number of new leads generated during that same period.
 You can also do this for MQLs or SQLs.
 This is your lead to opportunity rate, MQL to opportunity rate, or SQL to opportunity rate.

 If your goal involves inbound marketing or website lead generation, you'll want to go one more step backward and calculate the visitor to lead rate for your website.
 If you're attending many tradeshows to generate leads, use the average number of qualified leads generated at a show to calculate how many shows you need to attend (and how much that will cost).

-With your goal in place and the necessary metrics tracked, it's time to roll up your sleeves and being the hard work of reaching your goal.
-Give yourself some mini goals at regular intervals in your main goal time period.
-These "mini goals" serve as checkpoints to ensure you stay on track and will end up successful at the end of that period.
+With your goal in place and the necessary metrics tracked, it's time to roll up your sleeves and begin the hard work of reaching your goal.
+Give yourself some mini-goals at regular intervals in your main goal time period.
+These mini-goals serve as checkpoints to ensure you stay on track and will end up successful at the end of that period.